 NoviceI know nothing except I know I want to do this.

 It is perfectly possible to go from never having flown to taking part in the Icarus Trophy.
-It's unlikely that you'll get straight into the Race Class but not impossible.

 If you're based in Europe the best way to get airborne and race ready is probably via a course with SkySchool.